Cancer needs a quick response time too

 nothing short of amazing."

-Get Started
+Get started

 By submitting this form, you agree to GRAIL’s use of this information to contact you, including for marketing purposes.
 Please do not include any sensitive or confidential information, including health information.
 For more information, please refer to our privacy notice.

-The Galleri test detects a cancer signal shared by more than 50 cancers, including many fast-spreading and aggressive cancers responsible for approximately two-thirds of cancer deaths.
-The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
+The Galleri test detects a cancer signal shared by more than 50 cancers, including many fast-spreading and aggressive cancers responsible for approximately two-thirds of cancer deaths.1,5

-Recommended cancer screening tests such as colonoscopy or mammograms are commonly used and have been shown to reduce cancer deaths.
-The Galleri test is intended to be used in addition to and not replace these tests.
+Recommended cancer screening tests, such as colonoscopies or mammograms, are commonly used and have been shown to reduce cancer deaths.
 Missing recommended screening or ignoring symptoms could lead to a delayed diagnosis of cancer.
 Participants are encouraged to ask their healthcare provider about what cancer screening tests are right for them.

-The Galleri test is recommended for use in adults with an elevated risk for cancer, such as those aged 50 or older.
-The Galleri test does not detect all cancers and should be used in addition to routine cancer screening tests recommended by a healthcare provider.
-Use of Galleri is not recommended in individuals who are pregnant, 21 years old or younger, or undergoing active cancer treatment.
+The Galleri test is recommended for use in adults with an elevated risk for cancer, such as those age 50 or older.
+Use of the test is not recommended in individuals who are pregnant, 21 years old or younger, or undergoing active cancer treatment.
 The Galleri test is available by prescription only.

 Departments, unions, and other first responder organizations can offer the Galleri test as a benefit or enable their personnel to request the test at a discounted price.
-Firefighters, police officers, and emergency medical service providers - whether active, volunteer, or retired - and spouses/dependents qualify for the discounted price.
+Firefighters, police officers, emergency medical service providers — whether active, volunteer, or retired — and spouses/dependents qualify for the discounted price.
 Fill out the form above to connect with the Galleri team about how to set up testing for your first responders.

 GRAIL is a healthcare company pioneering new technologies to advance early cancer detection.
 GRAIL is the company that manufactures the Galleri multi-cancer early detection test.
 You may receive information or communications from GRAIL or Galleri about the Galleri test.

-Your GRAIL team can work with you to plan an onsite event where eligible participants can have their blood drawn (requires onsite healthcare provider approval, provided by GRAIL).
+Your GRAIL team can work with you to plan an on-site event where eligible participants can have their blood drawn (requires on-site healthcare provider approval, provided by GRAIL).

 Learn more about how a sample is processed at the GRAIL laboratory by watching this video.

-Test results can be requested by contacting GRAIL Customer Service at (833) 694‑2553.
+The test result can be requested by contacting GRAIL Customer Service at (833) 694‑2553.

-The Galleri test detected DNA methylation patterns that are often associated with cancer in the participant's blood sample.
+A Cancer Signal Detected result means the Galleri test detected DNA methylation patterns that are often associated with cancer in the participant's blood sample.

 This result will also include a prediction of the tissue type or organ associated with the cancer signal, called a Cancer Signal Origin.
 This helps the participant's doctor determine the next steps for diagnosis.

-The Galleri test did not detect DNA methylation patterns that are associated with cancer in the participant's blood sample.
+A No Cancer Signal Detected result means the Galleri test did not detect DNA methylation patterns that are associated with cancer in the participant's blood sample.

 This result does not completely rule out the possibility of cancer.
 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 This result does not predict whether the participant will develop cancer in the future.
+Participants can ask their healthcare provider when it is best to test again.

 The Galleri test is recommended for use in adults with an elevated risk for cancer, such as those age 50 or older.
 The test does not detect all cancers and should be used in addition to routine cancer screening tests recommended by a healthcare provider.
 The Galleri test is intended to detect cancer signals and predict where in the body the cancer signal is located.
 Use of the test is not recommended in individuals who are pregnant, 21 years old or younger, or undergoing active cancer treatment.